Rob-Johnson/kernel-builder/README.md

 # Kernel Builder

-Compiles the linux kernel inside a Debian:Jessie Docker container using a given configuration.
+Compiles the linux kernel inside a Debian Jessie Docker container.

+I've extracted the commands from [this](https://blog.jessfraz.com/posts/linux-on-mac.html) great guide on running Jessie on a Macbook Pro.

 Usage: